envoyproxy/ratelimit/README.md

       requests_per_unit: 100
 ```

 For an unlimited descriptor, the request will not be sent to the underlying cache (Redis/Memcached), but will be quickly returned locally by the ratelimit instance.
+This can be useful for collecting statistics, or if one wants to define a descriptor that has no limit but the client wants to distinguish between such descriptor and one that does not exist.

+The return value for unlimited descriptors will be an OK status code with the LimitRemaining field set to MaxUint32 value.

 ## Loading Configuration